Content Considerations: Discussion and depictions of sexism/misogyny and classism.

 She’s subjected to both verbal and physical harassment from other civil servants, but she knows that if she complains about unfair treatment—or even shows too much emotion—they’ll dismiss her as “weak” and the situation will only get worse.
 As Shurei bites her tongue and soldiers on, the combination of physical and emotional exhaustion begins to wear on her, and the series doesn’t shy away from depicting (and validating) her pain and frustration.

-Importantly, Shurei is not alone in her isolation, which makes an important difference both to her story and the series’ broader themes.
+Importantly, Shurei is not alone in her isolation, which adds an extra layer of nuance to both her story and the series’ broader themes.
 While Saiunkoku’s focus is on its female protagonist and the workplace misogyny she endures, she’s not the only one who faces exclusion in the court.
 Her friend and fellow top-ranking candidate, Eigetsu, deals with his own combination of privilege and marginalization.

 As a boy, Eigetsu has a leg up on Shurei, but that’s the only advantage he has.
 Eigetsu grew up in a poor rural community with few resources.
 It was only through pure chance that he was taken in by a doctor who could offer him an informal education.
 As the youngest-ever candidate to pass the exam, he’s brilliant and driven but also hopelessly out of his depth when it comes to navigating the politics and culture of the imperial court.